andey-robins/lectures/ssd/01-start-slides.md

 ## Equifax breach (2017)

+- 147.8 million private identifying records were exfiltrated
+  - Terrabytes of data
+- Settlement worth $425 million paid out by Equifax

+## How did it happen?

+1. Entry through a consumer complaint portal using a known, but unpatched vulnerability
+2. Moved to "secure" servers due to lack of segmentation
+3. Unrenewed certificate on Equifax's end let them exfiltrated encrypted data for months
+4. Executives started dumping shares and the breach wasn't publicized for more than a month after discovery

 ## PittyTiger is first observed (2017)

 - PittyTiger, one of the most recent APTs is first seen